Carmelo Lazatin II: Congressman (2016–2025)

 Jon was first elected in 2016 as the representative for Pampanga's first district.
 He successfully secured re-election in both 2019 and 2022, running unopposed in these subsequent elections.

 In November 2023, Lazatin left PDP-Laban to join the Lakas–CMD party.
 On February 5, 2025, Lazatin was among the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

 2025 Angeles mayoral campaign

-Lazatin will conclude his third consecutive term as congressman, on June 30, 2025, reaching the term limit for this position.
+Lazatin concluded his third consecutive term as congressman, on June 30, 2025, reaching the term limit for this position.

-On October 4, 2024, Lazatin officially filed his candidacy for the mayoralty of Angeles City under the Lakas-CMD party before the Commission on Elections (COMELEC), Switching roles with his older half-brother, Carmelo Lazatin Jr., who won the seat as Representative of Pampanga's first district unopposed.
+On October 4, 2024, Lazatin officially filed his candidacy for the mayoralty of Angeles City under the Lakas–CMD party before the Commission on Elections (COMELEC), Switching roles with his older half-brother, Carmelo Lazatin Jr., who won the seat as Representative of Pampanga's first district unopposed.

-During the 2025 midterm elections, Lazatin was officially declared the mayor-elect of Angeles City, securing 98,164 total votes.
-However, his running mate, Vickey Vega, lost the vice mayoral race to Amos Rivera, the running mate of Oscar Albayalde, who received 79,866 votes.
+During the 2025 midterm elections, Lazatin was elected as mayor of Angeles City, securing 98,164 total votes.
+However, his running mate, Vicky Vega, lost the vice mayoral race to Amos Rivera, the running mate of Oscar Albayalde, who received 79,866 votes.

+Mayor of Angeles City (2025–present)

+Lazatin took oath as the 35th mayor of Angeles City on July 1, 2025.